 It's never easy to go through a divorce.
 When a divorce moves to court, it can be especially difficult.
-Divorce trials are often filled with high stakes and heightened emotions.

 It's important to be well behaved during your divorce trial.
 Shelby, Gastonia, and other North Carolina courts take their rules very seriously.
 Your behavior in court can hurt or help your outcome.
 Here are some tips to follow should your divorce go to trial.